rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 This is another consequence of subsetting rather than named-model imports, as narrowing a scoped implementation can only make the `use`-declaration fail to compile, rather than changing which implementations are shadowed.

-Similarly, types of generics with different captured implementations are strictly distinct from each other, so that assigning them inconsistently does not compile.
-This is weighed somewhat against ease of refactoring, so in cases where a type parameter is inferred and the host is used in isolation, which are assumed to not care about implementation details, the code will continue to align with the definition instead of breaking.
+Similarly, types of generics with different captured *implementation environments* are strictly distinct from each other, so that assigning them inconsistently does not compile.
+This is weighed somewhat against ease of refactoring, so in cases where a type parameter is inferred and the host is used in isolation, which are assumed to not care about implementation details like that, the code will continue to align with the definition instead of breaking.

 ## Encourage readable code

 This RFC aims to further decreases the mental workload required for code review, by standardising glue code APIs to some degree and by clarifying their use in other modules.

-It also aims to create an import grammar that can be understood more intuitively than external newtypes when first encountering it, which should improve the accessibility of Rust code somewhat.
+It also aims to create an import grammar that can be understood more intuitively than external newtypes when first encountered, which should improve the accessibility of Rust code somewhat.

 ### Clear imports